 Note that both of the URLs shown above are representative of an on-premise system.
-If the system was a Cloud Service system, the site name would be different (like https://ClientName.axiom.cloud) but the remainder of the URL would vary in the same way depending on the authentication type.
+If the system was an Axiom Cloud system, the site name would be different (like https://ClientName.axiom.cloud) but the remainder of the URL would vary in the same way depending on the authentication type.